tmccarthy/ausvotes/docs/reports/oneatl/index.md

 ---
-layout: default
+layout: page
-title: One ATL
+title: Ballots with only '1' above the line
 ---

-# Ballots with only '1' above the line

 These tables cross-tabulate the number of Senate ballots at the 2016 federal election that marked only one preference above the line.